Skip to main content

 Outgoing Students

-Erasmus+ is the EU’s programme to support education and training in Europe.
+Erasmus+ is the European Union’s programme to support education and training in Europe.
 It supports students to embark on transformative study and work experiences abroad.

-Students can choose to immerse themselves in a foreign academic setting for 3-12 months or engage in a traineeship (work placement) for 2-12 months in a participating country.
-The process of going on an Erasmus/Exchange must be started almost a year before you wish to start studying abroad.
+Students can choose to immerse themselves in an international academic setting for 3-12 months or engage in a traineeship (work placement) for 2-12 months in a participating country.
+The process of going on an Erasmus+ must be started almost a year before you wish to start studying abroad.

 You must be a fully registered ATU student.